 With space being in such short supply, you’d want to travel only with what you need.
-Of course, everyone is different: For some, our list is way more than they would consider essential.
+Everyone is different: For some, our list is way more than they would consider essential.
 Others won’t take to the road without adding (at least) a few more items.
 Dial it up or down based on your own needs.

 Preference is to have and use the original equipment manufacturer jack, that is the jack that came with the vehicle.
 If you get a new bottle jack or scissor jack, make sure it is rated for the weight of your vehicle and suitable for lifting (not just stabilising).
 You may also want a couple of solid wooden blocks on board.